eth1platinum/weaver_solver/README.md

 # Installation

-Currently no install wizard exists for this project, you will have to pull the repository locally and open in unity to access and run.
+Use the install wizard WeaverSolverSetupv1.0.exe to download the application.

 # Usage